initialxy/initialxy-points/README.md

 ## Features

-- Passcode-based authentication for parents and kids
+- Passcode-based authentication for parents and children
-- Task management system for parents to assign tasks to kids
+- Task management system for parents to assign tasks to children
 - Reward system with point values
-- Wishlist functionality for kids to request rewards
+- Wishlist functionality for children to request rewards
 - Points tracking and visibility
 - Responsive design for mobile and desktop